-Purpose of Abstract IV
+Purpose of Abstract V

-From 2005 to 2009 the USF research team has presented results from the studies listed in Table 1 at over a dozen national conferences including The International Reading Association, The National Reading Conference and The American Reading Forum.
-In addition, results have been published in two peer-reviewed journals Reading Psychology (Biggs, Homan, Dedrick, Rasinski & Minick, 2008), and Reading and Writing Quarterly (Rasiniski, Homan, & Biggs, 2009).
+While Abstract IV was a response to requests from teachers and school districts, Abstract V updates and adds research now available from TiR students in 2009 and 2010.
+From 2005 to 2010 the USF research team has presented results from the studies listed in Table 1 at over a dozen national conferences including The International Reading Association, The National Reading Conference and The American Reading Forum.
+In addition, results have been published in three peer-reviewed journals Reading Psychology (Biggs, Homan, Dedrick, Rasinski & Minick, 2008), and Reading and Writing Quarterly (Rasiniski, Homan, & Biggs, 2009), Middle School Research Journal (Calderone, C., Bennett, S., Homan, S., Dedrick, R., & Chatfield, A, 2009).